similarComb/codealpha_tasks/README.md

-**“Hi everyone, I’m Aditya Mohanty, and today I'll present my Age Calculator web app, crafted with HTML, CSS, and JavaScript, featuring both light and dark themes.
+Hi everyone, I’m Aditya Mohanty, and today I'll present my Age Calculator web app, crafted with HTML, CSS, and JavaScript, featuring both light and dark themes.

 This app takes a user’s birthdate, calculates their exact age in years, months, and days, and instantly displays the result.
 The HTML structure is semantic and clean: it includes a birthdate input field, a calculate button, a result display, and a toggle switch for theme selection.